rojaswestall/odphi-hypebot/README.md

 # odphi-hypebot

-See the new hypebot which is currently in production [here](https://github.com/rojaswestall/hypebot)
+See the new hypebot which is currently in development [here](https://github.com/rojaswestall/hypebot)

 **ODPhi Alpha Alpha GroupMe HypeBot2.0:**